geudde/attic-chest/pages/02.season-1/10.meeting-10/06.pegasus/docs.md

 “The Winged Pegasus!” they cried aloud,
 The name of Pegasus rung thro’ the croud
 Have ye not slaughtered him like one forsaken
-Split him like deal-boards & struck him ‘monst the Stars
+Split him like deal-boards & struck him ’mongst the Stars
 Like to a side of Bacon?
 And not content with this, but to compleat your riddle[^2]
 Your butchering hands bereft him of bum fiddle!